Cleveland Cavaliers vs. Boston Celtics: Game preview and how to watch

 Cavs injury report: Collin Sexton (OUT - meniscus), Lauri Markkanen (OUT - health & safety protocols), Kevin Love (OUT - health & safety protocols), Lamar Stevens (OUT - right ankle sprain)

-Expected Celtics starting lineup: Marcus Smart, Dennis Schroder, Jayson Tatum, Robert Williams III, Al Horford
+Expected Celtics starting lineup: Marcus Smart, Dennis Schroder, Jayson Tatum, Grant Williams, Robert Williams III

-Celtics injury report: Brodric Thomas (two-way), Jaylen Brown (OUT - hamstring strain)
+Celtics injury report: Brodric Thomas (two-way), Jaylen Brown (OUT - hamstring strain), Al Horford (DAY-TO-DAY - back), Josh Richardson (DAY-TO-DAY - knee)

 THREE THINGS TO WATCH